Silvi Antarini

 Silvi Antarini (born 26 January 1984) is a former Indonesian badminton player from Jaya Raya Jakarta club.
 She was part of the Indonesia junior team that won the bronze medal at the 2001 Asian Junior Championships, and also clinched the bronze medal in the girls' singles event.
-In the senior event, she competed at the 2003 Southeast Asian Games, winning the bronze medal in the women's team event.
+In the senior event, she competed at the 2003 SEA Games, winning the bronze medal in the women's team event.
 Antarini was the silver medalist at the 2003 Asian Championships in the women's singles event.